 Inadequate financial planning

-If you don't stay in control of spend, you could end up with improper budgeting and financial losses.
+If you don't stay in control over spend, you could end up with improper budgeting and financial losses.
 Lots of money will likely get spent without adequate spend visibility, making it difficult to estimate costs and profits.
 In cases when you exceed a budget, you will have to cut down on expenses.
 This may result in lower-quality services or products.
 And, since there's a lack of adequate funds for investment, it will affect the overall performance of the business.

 Errors in spend control can lead to costly mistakes.
 For example, a business may pay for a service that was never delivered.
 This can happen when the vendor's invoice has been paid, but there is no record of the service being delivered.